Why Diversity is Valuable

 Appearing near the bottom of our ranking for ethnic diversity with a ranking of #2,648, Atlantic College is well below average.

 Explore Atlantic College Ethnic Diversity

-If the data is available, the chart will also display Atlantic College faculty diversity.
+If the data is available, the following chart will display Atlantic College undergraduate student diversity.

 This may not be the best choice if you're seeking equality between the sexes (when it comes to their presence on campus).